Claus1/unigui/README.md

 ```
 Select('Select something', "choice1", selection_is_changed, options = ["choice1","choice2", "choice3"])
 ```
 Optional type parameter can be 'toggles','list','dropdown'.
-Unisi automatically chooses between toogles and dropdown, if type is omitted, if type = 'list' then Unisi build it as vertical select list.
+Unigui automatically chooses between toogles and dropdown, if type is omitted, if type = 'list' then Unigui build it as vertical select list.

 ### Image. ###